cedardb/docs/content/clients/tools/grafana.md

 Min time interval: 100ms
 ```

 Then click on "Save & test".
 You will get an error message "Internal Server Error" with the message `ERROR:   schema "information_schema" does not exist` in the CedarDB logs.
-This is expected behaviour and fine for now.
+This is expected behavior and fine for now.

 ### Build a dashboard

-On the top right of the data source window, click on "Build a dashbaord", and then "Add visualization".
+On the top right of the data source window, click on "Build a dashboard", and then "Add visualization".
 Choose your new "CedarDB" data source.

 In the Query builder, toggle the "Code" view on the far right and enter the statement